IRATA Rope Access Training Frequently Asked Questions

 You’ll then need to complete a minimum 4 days of IRATA Level 3 training and pass your 1 day assessment.

 Again, no official IRATA log book on assessment day, no assessment!

 Why do I need an IRATA logbook?

-It’s an essential item for candidates wishing to be assessed to higher IRATA levels, as they’ll need to be able to produce a correctly filled out, up to date logbook detailing the hours required for them to be considered for higher levels.
+It is an essential item for candidates wishing to be assessed to upgrade to higher IRATA levels, as they’ll need to be able to produce a correctly filled out, up to date logbook detailing the hours required for them to be considered for higher levels.

 You must produce your up to date logbook on day one of your training so we can check off your hours and ensure it’s completed correctly prior to your assessment.